-Unbeaten chaser Impervious has impressed lots of good judges this season and connections will be hoping she can carry on in that vein in the Mares' Chase at the Cheltenham Festival.
+Unbeaten chaser Impervious has impressed lots of good judges and confirmed her class by winning the 2023 Mares' Chase at the Cheltenham Festival.

-Her Co Wexford-based trainer Colm Murphy is no stranger to big-race glory at Cheltenham and it's likely she will be prepared perfectly for her major spring target.
+While she is sure to be seen over the winter, her Co Wexford-based trainer Colm Murphy is no stranger to big-race glory at and it's likely she will be prepared perfectly for whatever he decides will be her major spring target.

 |Where||Cheltenham Festival, Cheltenham Racecourse, Gloucestershire|

-Impervious made a good fist of things over hurdles last season but already looks destined to make her mark as a chaser.
+Impervious made a good fist of things over hurdles but always looked destined to make her mark as a chaser.

-She won her first three starts last term over timber, culminating in a Grade 3 novice success at Down Royal over 2m1f at their big autumn meeting.
+She won her first three starts over timber, culminating in a Grade 3 novice success at Down Royal over 2m1f at their big autumn meeting.

 She rounded off her season by finishing fifth to Brandy Love at Fairyhouse, once more in Grade 1 company, in a race where Love Envoi was second.

 It was last season that Impervious caught the attention.

 She made a winning seasonal bow/chasing debut at Wexford in October over two-miles, beating 135-rated Cayd Boy in very taking fashion after the pair pulled clear.

 That prompted a rise to Grade 2 company over a furlong more at Cork in December and a showdown with the Willie Mullins-trained Dinoblue.